 In one of the chapters, Richard explained that whenever he made a call to investors for an opportunity to collaborate, there was a committee shouldered with the responsibility of churning out good business deals out of the whole lot.
 On many occasions, they were able to pull off nicely.

-I could imagine the kind of investors that showed up.
-Men who had prepared so well and used all the business gimmicks available and yet, with all the stunts, the men at the table were able to detect what would bring profit and what wouldn’t.
+I imagined the kind of investors that showed up.
+Men who had prepared so well and used all the business gimmicks available and yet, with all the stunts, the Committee could detect what deal was likely to bring profit and what wouldn’t.

 Why could this happen?
 The answer is simple.
 Richard picked the best brains he could lay his hand on.
 They knew their onions.
 He didn’t just pick them off the street.
 Their knowledge base in their area of expertise was sound.
 They could sense when you were babbling and when you knew what you are doing.
 Their thought processes were so sharp they could smell polished dummies from a distance.

 That taught me a great lesson in understanding spiritual discernment.
 I discovered that the foundation of spiritual discernment flows from knowledge.

 …But the natural man receives not the things of the Spirit of God, for they are foolishness unto him, neither can he know them, because they are spiritually discerned.
 1 Corinthians 2:14.

 First of all, In the matters of the spirit, the work of conversion is prerequisite to spiritual discernment.
 You can read all the books in the world and still not be reach into the overflowing well of the Spirit.
 Logic is not welcomed here.